ArbitrumFoundation/docs/docs/concepts/sybil-account.md

 ### Why is it important to prevent Sybil accounts?

-By receiving an outsized share of the $ARB aidrop, Sybil accounts can lead to concentration of voting power and undermine the decentralized nature of the <a data-quicklook-from='arbitrum-dao'>Arbitrum DAO</a>.
+By receiving an outsized share of the $ARB airdrop, Sybil accounts can lead to concentration of voting power and undermine the decentralized nature of the <a data-quicklook-from='arbitrum-dao'>Arbitrum DAO</a>.
 By preventing Sybil accounts, the Arbitrum DAO is able to ensure that the initial token distribution is as fair as possible.

 ### Why not use proof-of-personhood?